bitpay/insight-api/README.md

 ```

-'block': new block received from network.
-This event is published in the 'inv' room.
+`block`: new block received from network.
+This event is published in the `inv` room.
 Data will be a app/models/Block object.
 Sample output:
 ```
 {